 In the Honors College, Dr. Hirsch teaches several courses, including Methods of Inquiry, which explores interdisciplinary theories of knowledge, belief, and disbelief.

 Born and raised in Fairbanks, Kate has deep affection and connection for Alaska and the people who chose to make it their home.
-After earning her Bachelors of Arts in Community Development and Graphic Design from Portland State Unversity she decided to return home and began working for the University of Alaska in 2009.
+After earning her Bachelor of Arts in Community Development and Graphic Design from Portland State University she decided to return home and began working for the University of Alaska in 2009.
 Currently, she works for the Honors College as an advisor, coordinator, and all-around supporter of student success.
 She is also nearing the end of her graduate work and hopes to earn her Master's in Communication in 2022.

 Climate Scholar Program Staff